xbeat/Machine-Learning/README.md

 Introduction to Contrastive Learning

 Contrastive Learning is a machine learning technique that aims to learn representations by comparing similar and dissimilar samples.
 It's particularly useful in self-supervised learning scenarios where labeled data is scarce.
 This approach encourages the model to bring similar samples closer in the embedding space while pushing dissimilar samples apart.

+## Algorithms for Non-Linear Problems

+Introduction to Linear Regression Underfitting

+Linear regression is the most basic and commonly used algorithm that tends to underfit when dealing with non-linear problems.
+It assumes a linear relationship between features and target variables, making it inherently limited in capturing complex patterns in the data.

 ## Batch Processing Efficiency in Neural Networks